getodk/aggregate/docs/build-and-run-a-virtual-machine.md

-# ODK Aggregate Virtual Machine generation
+# ODK Aggregate - Build and run a Virtual Machine

 The Gradle task `packerBuild` will produce an OVA file with: